cicsdev/cics-banking-sample-application-cbsa/src/bank-application-frontend/README.md

 ## Getting Started

-Run ng serve for a dev server.
+Running server for a dev server.
 Navigate to http://localhost:4200/.
 The application will automatically reload if you change any of the source files.

 ## Important to note